College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > Chinese (MA)

 You’ll take three core courses and nine electives taught in either Chinese or English.

-of Chinese graduates were employed, continuing their education or pursuing other goals within six months of graduation.
+of Modern Language graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Study with Associate Professor Li Jin, who examines the ways language learners acquire Chinese in study abroad contexts.
 Faculty of the MA in Chinese have taught at institutions in China, Canada and the U.S. and foster a diverse array of research interests, including technology-enhanced second-language teaching, Chinese pop culture and social media, Chinese cinema and literature, and more.